 On the other hand, millennials have ridiculous expectations to live up to in a world where the fruits no longer hang so low.
 Coming into the workforce with higher debt loads, fewer opportunities, and big expectations of inevitable success is leading to stress and burnout.

 Financial stresses, both from income challenges and debt burdens, compound already high stress levels.
-But there are ways to deal with this particular source of stress.
-And you don’t have to be a millennial to experience financial stress or to make use of these remedies.
+But there are ways to deal with this particular pain point.
+And you don’t have to be a millennial to experience financial stress or to make use of these remedies to help reduce it.

 Yes, it’s that dreaded b-word: budget.
 But it doesn’t need to be feared.
 A budget is merely a spending plan — and saving plan — for your income.
 Feel free to call it by some friendlier moniker if that makes using one more palatable.

 Not budgeting — which means not planning — can lead to stress.
 If it’s not clear how you will meet your obligations, then it’s natural to stress about that.
-A budget shows you how your income will be allocated to meet your needs.
+A budget shows you how your income will be allocated to meet your needs and helps to reduce financial stress.
 Hopefully to meet your savings needs as well as your spending needs, but meeting your spending needs is a great place to start.

 A budget doesn’t have to be fancy.
 You can use an app, a worksheet, or a scrap of paper.
 But you should include all of your incomes and all of your expenses.
 For most people, it’s easiest to budget on a monthly basis.
 This is because a lot of our bills come once a month, so it helps to plan for a month at a time.